 Official reserve dynamics and exchange rate regimes - When exchange rates are fixed, central banks participate actively in the FX markets to prevent their currency from falling/rising (non-zero OR's balance). - When exchange rates are floating, CBs do not enter the FX markets, leaving the exchange rate to be determined by the market forces of supply and demand (zero OR's balance).
 ORS and FX regimes II

-Does it mean that all currencies deemed to be flexible always go hand in hand with zero OR's balances?
+Does it mean that all currencies deemed to be be flexible always go hand in hand with zero OR's balances?
 Not really!
-Indeed, there is a continuous effort to smooth excessive fluctuations in the domestic currency value, even when exchange rates are said to be flexible Dirty Float
+Indeed, there is a continuous effort to smooth excessive fluctuations in the domestic currency value, even when exchange rates are said to be flexible

-The BoP accounting identity and FX rate regimes I

-$$CAB + KAB + ORS + SD = 0$$

-Assume SD = 0 and consider a purely flexible exchange rate regime (ORS = 0)
+$$CAB + KAB + ORS + SD = 0$$ Assume SD = 0 and consider a purely flexible exchange rate regime (ORS = 0) ...is equal to the corresponding KAB surplus/deficit

-$$(CAB) + (KAB) = 0$$

-Any CAB deficit/surplus...

-...is equal to the corresponding KAB surplus/deficit

-The BoP accounting identity and FX rate regimes II Long run implications If CAB<<0 and KAB>>0, the country is likely to run into trouble in the long term A country has to pay for its excess of imports over exports by borrowing abroad or divesting itself of investments made in the past.
+Long run implications If CAB<<0 and KAB>>0, the country is likely to run into trouble in the long term A country has to pay for its excess of imports over exports by borrowing abroad or divesting itself of investments made in the past.
 This is sustainable in the short run, but not in the long run: - 1.
 For how long will foreigners be willing to lend money? - 2.
 Negative spiral: the CAB also includes income payments and receipts, so that it will become more and more negative, as time goes by.

-The BoP accounting identity and FX rate regimes III $$CAB + KAB + ORS + SD = 0$$ Assume SD = 0 and consider a purely fixed exchange rate regime (ORS \neq 0) The increase/decrease in official reserves... ...equals the combined deficit/surplus in the current account and in the capital account
+BoP & FX rate regimes III

+$$CAB + KAB + ORS + SD = 0$$ Assume SD = 0 and consider a purely fixed exchange rate regime (ORS \neq 0) The increase/decrease in official reserves... ...equals the combined deficit/surplus in the current account and in the capital account

-The BoP accounting identity and FX rate regimes IV Long run implications If CAB+KAB<<0 and ORS>>0, the country is likely to run into trouble in the long term The CB is buying up its own currency against gold and FX reserves to offset the net excess supply due to the (CAB+KAB) deficits.
+Long run implications If CAB+KAB<<0 and ORS>>0, the country is likely to run into trouble in the long term

+The CB is buying up its own currency against gold and FX reserves to offset the net excess supply due to the (CAB+KAB) deficits.
 However, even assuming a very large stock of reserves, this cannot keep going on indefinitely: eventually, the country is likely to run out of credit.

-BoP Imbalances and the Current Financial Crisis I Understanding global trade and capital imbalances helps us gain a deeper insight into the current financial crisis.
+Imbalances & the Current Financial Crisis I

+Understanding global trade and capital imbalances helps us gain a deeper insight into the current financial crisis.